An Interview with Our CNC Team

 In contrast, large western conifer species like Douglas Fir continue to absorb CO2 throughout their lives and can act as growing carbon sinks for 300 years or more.
 As a climate-change mitigation strategy, the science makes a compelling case for protecting long-living trees, allowing them to remain in forests to take up and store carbon.
 At the same time, using black spruce for mass timber is environmentally responsible, as it locks the carbon of end-of-life trees into durable products and reduces the occurrence and intensity of wildfires.

 To make mass timber, black spruce requires a passionate and innovative ally.
-That ally is Nordic’s parent company, Chantiers Chibougamau, who has worked in Quebec’s northern forests since 1961, turning black spruce into lumber and I-joists.
+That ally is Nordic’s parent company, Chantiers Chibougamau, which has worked in Quebec’s northern forests since 1961, turning black spruce into lumber and I-joists.
 In 2000, after years of development and testing, the company introduced the Enviro-Lam process, a method for making large-section glulams out of small-diameter logs.
 It was a breakthrough that allowed previously unutilized wood fibre to find a high-value use.
 In 2010, Nordic Structures built North America’s first Cross Laminated Timber (CLT) line and kick-started the continent’s mass timber movement, with black spruce as its undisputed champion.

 Understanding and working with nature provides the best innovations and outcomes.
 When we adapt our approach to fit the resource, both nature and people can thrive.